shinmoniee/ape-aws-ec2-assessment-1/incident-report.md

 - `compress` — gzips old logs to save space
 - `copytruncate` — rotates in place without needing to restart the running Uvicorn process

 One thing worth calling out: `logrotate` runs once a day by default via cron.
-That's far too infrequent here — the app can generate 100+ MB of logs within minutes, so a daily check would never catch it in time.
+That's far too infrequent here that the app can generate 100+ MB of logs within minutes, so a daily check would never catch it in time.
 A dedicated cron entry was added instead to run logrotate every 5 minutes:
 ```
 */5 * * * * /usr/sbin/logrotate /etc/logrotate.d/storage-breaker
 ```